-School closes after overnight vandalism by naked guy
+School closes after man enters overnight, takes clothes off

 Graziano says there were no signs of forced entry.

-More than 600 students are enrolled at the school, which is expected to reopen Friday.
+More than 600 students are enrolled at the school.
+It is expected to reopen Friday.

 Copyright © 2019 The Washington Times, LLC.